 - Students holding a bachelor's or advanced degree from an accredited institution in the United States may be exempt from this requirement.

-Two letters of recommendation from persons familiar with the applicant's academic work are required.
+Three letters of recommendation from persons familiar with the applicant's academic work are required.
 Letters of Recommendation may be completed electronically via the online application.

 Financial aid and tuition are administered centrally, so to get information about tuition this site is helpful.